mkropat/mkropat.github.io/_drafts/branching-strategies-for-avoiding-merge-hell.md

 2. Takes advantage of [Pull Requests][github-pull-requests] and [Issues][github-issues], and…
 3. Makes it easy to do [code reviews][code-reviews], where…
 4. Everyone is touching the same areas of code (even when working on different stories), and…
-5. Supports releasing different features at different times, and yet somehow…
+5. Keeps `master` deployable at all times, all the while…

-6. Avoids time-consuming merges and difficult-to-resolve merge conflicts
+__Avoiding time-consuming merges and difficult-to-resolve merge conflicts__

-In short, I want to help you avoid this:
+In short, I want to help you not end up like this:

 ![git guitar hero](https://twitter.com/HenryHoffman/status/694184106440200192)